-Applications will be subjected to scientific merit review (peer review) and will be evaluated against the following criteria, listed in descending order of importance as found in 10 CFR 605.10 (d), the Office of Science Financial Assistance Program Rule.
+Applications will be subjected to scientific merit review (peer review) and will be evaluated against the following criteria, listed in descending order of importance.

-- Scientific and/or Technical Merit of the Project; - Appropriateness of the Proposed Method or Approach; - Competency of Applicant's Personnel and Adequacy of Proposed Resources; and - Reasonableness and Appropriateness of the Proposed Budget.
+- Scientific and/or Technical Merit of the Project; - Innovativeness of the Proposed Research - Appropriateness of the Proposed Method or Approach; - Competency of Applicant's Personnel and Adequacy of Proposed Resources; and - Reasonableness and Appropriateness of the Proposed Budget. - Likelihood of Success of the Collaboration Between the EPSCoR Applicant and the National Laboratory Partner

-The evaluation process will include program policy factors such as the relevance of the proposed research to the terms of the FOA and the agency's programmatic needs.
+The evaluation process will include program policy factors listed in Section V B under item 2.
+Selection.
 Note that external peer reviewers are selected with regard to both their scientific expertise and the absence of conflict-of-interest issues.
 Both Federal and non-Federal reviewers may be used, and submission of an application constitutes agreement that this is acceptable to the investigator(s) and the submitting institution.